dalimeeting/dalimeeting.github.io/README.md

 1. Create the new repo in github by going to <https://github.com/organizations/dalimeeting/repositories/new>, use the name coding `daliXXXX` where `XXXX` is the year of the archived conference.

-2. Give the conference a description, "Web page for the XXXX DALI Conference"
+2. In the conference description field, place the dates and locatin of the workshop, e.g. "3rd-5th April, Lanzarote, Canary Islands"

 3. Do *not* create an initial README for the conference.